insected/bobbae_gcp-wiki/Containers.md

 A [container](https://www.freecodecamp.org/news/demystifying-containers-101-a-deep-dive-into-container-technology-for-beginners-d7b60d8511c1/)  is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

+An [OS-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization), different from [VMs](VM), is an operating system paradigm in which the kernel allows the existence of multiple isolated user space instances.
+Such instances, called containers (LXC, Solaris containers, Docker), Zones (Solaris containers), virtual private servers (OpenVZ), partitions, virtual environments (VEs), virtual kernels (DragonFly BSD), or jails (FreeBSD jail or chroot jail),[1] may look like real computers from the point of view of programs running in them.
+A computer program running on an ordinary operating system can see all resources (connected devices, files and folders, network shares, CPU power, quantifiable hardware capabilities) of that computer.
+However, programs running inside of a container can only see the container's contents and devices assigned to the container.

 A [container](https://appfleet.com/blog/what-is-a-container-a-kernel-introduction/) is  attached to different [namespaces](https://opensource.com/article/19/10/namespaces-and-containers-linux).

 [Namespaces](Namespaces), along with other technologies like [cgroups](https://en.wikipedia.org/wiki/Cgroups) and [more](https://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/), form the foundation of containerization.